 Look for books on your subject in LEAGLE, the Pence Law Library catalog, and on WorldCat, an online database containing most books published in the U.S. and Europe.
 Use both to find a book or book chapter that may have been published about your topic.
 Search these databases using both keyword searches and subject searches to locate books that might address your topic.
 Both are available on the library website (http://library.wcl.american.edu) under Research Tools.

 Look for journal articles on your subject.
 DO NOT RELY ONLY ON journals and law reviews (JLR or TP-ALL) on Westlaw or "U.S. Law Reviews and Journals, Combined" or "U.S. Law & Canadian Law Reviews, Combined" on Lexis.
-These databases cover only a fraction of the law reviews, newsletters, legal newsletters, and bar journals published in the U.S. Use these indexes (available on the Research Tools page) to search law journals instead:
+These databases cover only a fraction of the law reviews, newsletters, legal newsletters, and bar journals published in the U.S. Use these indexes (available on the Frequently Used Resources page) to search law journals instead:

 Get organized!
 Create a research log, whether in paper, on a spreadsheet, or in a word-processing document.
 You will need to keep track of the sources you consult and use for your paper in order to provide complete citations and full bibliographic information of every source you cite or use generally.
 Be thorough!